How to Freeze Columns in Excel? (Step by Step)

 We can see all the 4 columns while scrolling from left to right.
 Right now I am in the last column still I can see the first 4 columns which are frozen.

-#3 – How to Freeze or Lock Both Column and Row at the Same Time in Excel?
+#3 Freeze or Lock Both Column and Row at the Same Time in Excel

 Look at the below image of the data.

-Step 1: Unlike previous methods, we cannot simply freeze to freeze columns in excel.
+- Step 1: Unlike previous methods, we cannot simply freeze columns.
 You need to be very sure how many rows and how many columns you need to freeze exactly.

-In this case, I want to freeze only first row and first column in excel.
+In this case, I want to freeze only the first row and first column.
 So I need to select the cell B2 only.

 We can see two tiny gray lines unlike only one in previous cases.